madsstoumann/elements/docs/layout/technical.md

 ### Tabs
 When using `data-section-type="slider"` and `data-nav="dots tabs"`, the first headlines (`h1-h6`-tags) of the content-area items will be used as tab captions.

-The attribute `data-tab-header` will take precedence, though, should it exists.
+The attribute `data-tab-header` will take precedence, though, should it exist.

 *Example, tab-caption will be "User Page":*
 ```html